DerEasy/Tea-Time-Logger/README.md

 - Deleting Entries Switch: Enables a dialog to warn user before deleting an entry in the database
 - Daily Goal: Enables/Disables the progress bar on the Main Screen and sets its goal duration.
 Possible values are 0 to 1440; 0 (or empty) will disable the progress bar
 - Backup Icon: Creates a backup of the database in the device's internal storage.
 Path: /TeaTimeLogger Backup/teatimelog.db
-- Restore Icon: Restores the backup in the path /TeaTimeLogger Backup/teatimelog.db if there is a backup
+- Restore Icon: Restores the backup located in /TeaTimeLogger Backup/teatimelog.db if there is one

 # Notice: Backup and Restore